-Gender and equal citizenship have been the subject of controversy since the 19th century.
-Gender discrimination continues to provoke public debate and political activism in the 21st century.
+Discrimination on the basis of gender and unequal citizenship rights have been controversial issues since the 19th century.
+Gender discrimination continues to provoke public debate and political activism in the early 21st century.

 ‘We are human beings as well as women, and our humanity must take precedence over our womanhood.
 We are New Zealanders and therefore citizens …’1 When Kate Sheppard, the leader of the women’s suffrage campaign, spoke those words in 1897, New Zealand women had won the vote, but they were not yet equal citizens in many other respects.